-- They show certain anti-cancer properties.
+They show certain anti-cancer properties.

 Several studies have revealed a link between regular consumption of Cannellini beans (4 or more servings a week) and a lower occurrence of colorectal adenomas – benign tumors with a high risk of turning into colorectal cancer.

-- They lower the risk of diabetes in people who are inclined toward it.
+They lower the risk of diabetes in people who are inclined toward it.

-Cannellini beans have a very low glycemic index.
-This is used to evaluate foods for their effect on blood sugar levels.
+Cannellini beans have a very low glycemic index, which is used to evaluate foods for their effect on blood sugar levels.
 Food with a high glycemic index causes swings in blood sugar levels, which can result in many health problems including diabetes, insulin resistance, sudden changes in mood, and an overall lack of motivation.
 On the contrary, Cannellini beans—with their low glycemic index—help prevent diabetes in pre-diabetic people.

-- They prevent cardiovascular diseases.
+They prevent cardiovascular diseases.